Red lights over the Pacific - August 2014

 Methane gas has been reported to break from the ocean floor and burst into flames when reaching the ocean surface.
 This could explain the size and intensity of the lights.
 Problem is that methane burns blue/white.
 It would have to be a large group of different gasses/materials burning here, since the individual lights had different colours.
 Also, it would have generated a gigantic plume/cloud.
 Theory seems unlikely.

-For now there is no conclusive explanation, though I think that the origin of the lights is man-made and after advice from some military-journalists and experts, I have the strong tendency to think the lights had a military source.
+For now there is no conclusive explanation, though I think that the origin of the lights is man-made and after advice from some military-journalists and experts, I have the strong tendency to think the lights had a military source or a Japanese fishing fleet.

 Location of sighting